 Teachers are the advocates for greater change not only in the education system but more so in the lives of the learners.
 Hence, teaching has been considered the noblest of all professions.
-For great emphasis on the highest demand for teacher’s services all over the world, we should ponder on the question, ‘What kind of teachers are most needed?’
+For great emphasis on the highest demand for teacher’s services all over the world, we should ponder on the thought of what kind of teachers do we need.

 You are in the right place to check on the best criteria that characterize great teachers for they are what we extremely need.
 They are most needed by our children to capacitate them for life by helping them discover their full potential to be the best that they can be.